Local government in Antigua and Barbuda: Zones

 Under the former local government system on Antigua, there were four zones.
 While these zones had no local government purpose, they were under the supervision of the Local Government Officer.

 District councils

 Antigua and Barbuda had 17 inactive district councils which correspond to the borders of parliamentary constituencies.
 District councils were composed of at least five members, and among those members, a chairman and secretary/treasurer were elected.
 The member of parliament who represents that constituency automatically had a seat in the committee as an ex-officio member.
 The responsibility for providing service to three (3) councils was shared between one officer of the local government and the assistant.

 Local government in St. John's

-St. John's once had a city council during the late 1800s and early 1900s.
+St. John's once had a city council from 1898 to the 1910s, which had major reforms in 1907 and had the authority to make by-laws.
+The idea of a city board was first seriously proposed in 1897.
 In the downtown area, the St. John's Development Corporation has assumed many local government responsibilities and has control over some utilities and various city services and lands.